SHOWCASE-Tennis-Jelena Ostapenko v Francoise Abanda - 2017 record

-July 5 A look at the 2017 records of Latvia's Jelena Ostapenko and Canadian Francoise Abanda ahead of their second round match at Wimbledon on Wednesday (prefix number denotes seeding):
+July 5 (Reuters) - A look at the 2017 records of Latvia's Jelena Ostapenko and Canadian Francoise Abanda ahead of their second round match at Wimbledon on Wednesday (prefix number denotes seeding):

 13-JELENA OSTAPENKO (record at WTA events and grand slams in 2017)